kreshuklab/learning-temporal-consistency/README.md

-# UNSUPERVISED TEMPORAL CONSISTENCY IMPROVEMENT FOR VIDEOSEGMENTATION WITH SIAMESE NETWORKS
+# Unsupervised temporal consistency improvement for video segmentation with siamese networks

-This repository provides code for "UNSUPERVISED TEMPORAL CONSISTENCY IMPROVEMENT FOR VIDEOSEGMENTATION WITH SIAMESE NETWORKS"
+This repository provides code for "unsupervised temporal consistency improvement for video segmentation with siamese networks"

 ## Code Structure
 Paths to data should be provided in *data_config/datasets_config.py* (there are some ready examples).